mark-hennessy/flow-vs-typescript/README.md

   * Configuration is set to preserve ES6 syntax by not using Babel

 ### NPM Scripts - Terminal
-NPM scripts can be executed in the terminal.
+NPM scripts can be executed from the terminal using
 ```
 yarn run scriptName
 ```